SNL-UCSB/netgent/docs/README.md

 ### Concrete example

 Starting at the Disney+ homepage, the Controller hits cached `login` and `select_profile` states on subsequent runs; on the first run these are synthesized once.
 Navigating to the ESPN hub and clicking the first video may trigger ads or a PIN prompt; the NFA branches handle these cases by synthesizing (once) a `type_pin` or `skip_ad` state and writing them to the repository.
-Playback detection serves as the end state, after which \sys{} records the successful trace and terminates.
+Playback detection serves as the end state, after which NetGent records the successful trace and terminates.

 # NetGent Architecture